MediaButler/CLI-Windows/README.md

  ## Installing and Using

- The simplest method would be to either download the file manually or cloning this git repository, marking the file as executable and running it.
+ The simplest method would be to either download the file manually or cloning this git repository.

      git clone https://github.com/MediaButler/CLI-Windows.git